jgori-ouistiti/CoopIHC/docs/guide/interaction_model.rst

 Decision-Theoretic Models
 --------------------------
 The model of user assistance can be formulated as a Partially Observable Stochastic Game (POSG).
 POSGs are one of the most general models of decision making and represent sequential decision making for *multiple agents* in a *stochastic* environment with *imperfect observability*.
 POSGs admit many special cases (see Table 1), including the well-known MDP.
-The interaction context can be expressed as each one of these using an appropriate :doc:`bundle`.
+The interaction context can be expressed as each one of these using an appropriate :py:mod:`Bundle <coopihc.bundle>`.